redislabs-training/ru204/util/google-doc-link-fix/README.md

 It will write a corrected version of the file to `fixed_<filename>`, also in the same directory as the utility is in.
 The original file `<filename>` remains unchanged.

+To get the HTML file from a Google doc, use File -> Download -> Web Page (.html, zipped) in Google docs.
+Then get the resulting .html file from the .zip file that you downloaded.

 Example output:

 ```